 Our paper ketubahs (papercut ketubahs included) are printed on cold press, acid free art paper, the standard in artistic reproductions.
 This paper is slightly textured and can be ordered with or without name printing.

-Almond, Dove Gray, Navy Blue
+Almond, Blush, Dove Gray, Mint Green, Navy Blue

 16.5" x 16.5"

 Papercutting has been a traditional Jewish art form for Ketubah decoration since the Middle Ages.
 Thanks to advances in artisanal laser cutting in the late 20th century, these exquisite pieces of fine art are now within everyone’s budget.
 Papercut Ketubahs are lovingly produced, one at a time, to archival standards.

 About the Artist